flowr-analysis/flowr/wiki/Overview.md

 ### Export RDF N-Quads

 If you know what the RDF N-Quads refer to, then you are good to go!
 If not, you do not have to worry - you probably do not need them (they are for a graph search that is based on *flowR*).

-See the following for more information:
+For more information, run the following from the `cli` directory:

 ```shell
 npm run export-quads -- --help